Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 UBI solves poverty by distributing the output of economic production (cash).
 UBC solves displacement by distributing the means of economic production (compute).
 One treats citizens as consumers.
 The other treats them as producers.

-Sam Altman, CEO of OpenAI, has been articulating this vision: in a world where AI does most economically valuable work, owning a share of the AI’s capacity may matter more than owning a share of its revenue.
+Sam Altman, CEO of OpenAI—now valued at $852 billion after its record $122 billion funding round in March 2026—has been articulating this vision: in a world where AI does most economically valuable work, owning a share of the AI’s capacity may matter more than owning a share of its revenue.

-The World Economic Forum’s 2026 agenda centers on managing the “Agentic Economy”—a world where autonomous AI agents execute multi-step workflows, displacing not just manual labor but cognitive work.
+The World Economic Forum’s January 2026 meeting centered on the “Agentic Economy”—a world where autonomous AI systems (called “agents”) don’t just answer questions but take actions: booking flights, writing code, managing projects, negotiating deals.
+These agents execute multi-step workflows with minimal human supervision, displacing not just manual labor but cognitive work like legal research, financial analysis, and customer service.
 The old policy toolkit (retraining programs, minimum wage adjustments, tax credits) assumes humans will always be the workers.

 UBC offers a different premise: what if every human becomes a manager of AI agents?